How to Stop Any Meltdown or Tantrum: A 4‑Step Framework Applied to Bedtime Routines

 - Celebrate Successes: Acknowledge and celebrate the progress and improvements in your child's bedtime routine.

-Her book, From Surviving to Thriving: The Art and Science of Guiding Children to Develop Behavioral Regulation, provides actionable insights for parents, educators, and professionals looking to support children in building essential self-regulation skills.
-Available in multiple formats you can find it on Amazon.
+Her book, From Surviving to Thriving: The Art and Science of Guiding Children to Develop Behavioral Regulation available on Amazon here, provides actionable insights for parents, educators, and professionals looking to support children in building essential self-regulation skills.
+Reviewers praise it for her comprehensive, refreshing and practical, compassionate approach that takes complex psychological concepts and evidence based approach and breaks it down into concepts anyone can understand and apply.
+Available in eBook, paperbook, and audiobook versions so you can learn the way that works for you!

-Devina also shares her knowledge through expert-led webinars, where she delivers practical guidance tailored to the needs of caregivers and professionals.
-Stop by her store to explore her latest resources, workshops, and training sessions designed to help children succeed in their behavioral development journey!
+Devina is an AOTA approved professional development provider and also shares her knowledge through expert-led webinars, where she delivers practical guidance tailored to the needs of caregivers and professionals.
+Stop by her store here to explore her latest resources, workshops, CEUs and training sessions designed to help children succeed in their behavioral development journey!